bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 But there's still a lot of data and these types of analyses typically need repeating or refining.
 So it makes absolute sense to use a decentralised network like Bacalhau to process the data in a scalable way.

 ## TD;LR
-Runnning Ethereum-etl tool on Bacalhau to extract Ethereum node.
+Running Ethereum-etl tool on Bacalhau to extract Ethereum node.

 ### Prerequisite